SkafteNicki/dtu_mlops/02_code_organisation/readme.md

 ## Code organisation

-While the two first exercises is about setting up a good enviroment for developing code, the final exercise here is about organising actual code using reasonable standardized project structure.
+While the two first exercises is about setting up a good environment for developing code, the final exercise here is about organising actual code using reasonable standardized project structure.